 In controlled studies, the most common adverse reactions reported were cataract development and increases in intraocular pressure.

-Development History and FDA Approval Process for Yutiq
+Development Timeline for Yutiq

 |Oct 15, 2018||FDA Approves Yutiq (fluocinolone acetonide intravitreal implant) for Chronic Non-Infectious Posterior Segment Uveitis|